 Generally, there are some of the debts which cannot be realized from the debtors/receivable due to various reasons like the death of debtors, insolvency, liquidation or debtors are not traceable, etc. These types of debtors/receivables are treated in the books as a term of bad debts.
 The Accounting journal entry of provision for bad Debt is shown in the image below.

 To get payment earlier we have to give the discount to our sundry debtors/ Receivables.
-So, we have made provision for a discount to debtors/receivable in the current year.
+So, we have made provision for a discount to debtors/receivables in the current year.
 The Accounting journal entry of provision for Discount to debtors is shown in the image below.

 The creditors/payable will also give us a discount to get paid earlier.
 So, we have made provision for the discount from Creditors/Payable in the current year.

-However, in practicality if, there is an agreement between the business and the creditors for some provision of discount/cashback (as in case of digital transactions nowadays), only then, shall one provide for the discount from creditors.
+However, in practicality if, there is an agreement between the business and the creditors for some provision of discount/cashback (as in the case of digital transactions nowadays), only then, shall one provide for the discount from creditors.
 The discount provision is available in advance as a rate or as mentioned in the agreement.

 The Accounting journal entry of provision for Discount from Creditors is shown in the image below.

 The Provision for taxation is created to meet the expected income tax payable on the income of the current year.
 The Accounting journal entry of provision for Taxation is shown in the image below.

-When the original book value of assets shown in the Balance sheet and Accumulated depreciation/Provision for depreciation account opened and shown it in the liability side of the balance sheet or can be subtracted from the asset account.
+When the original book value of assets shown in the Balance sheet and Accumulated depreciation/Provision for depreciation account is opened and shown in the liability side of the balance sheet or can be subtracted from the asset account.
 The Accounting journal entry of provision for Depreciation is shown in the image below.

-Thanks for reading the topic of Provision in Accounting, please comment your feedback whatever you want.
-If you have any question please ask us by commenting.
+Thanks for reading the topic of Provision in Accounting, please comment with your feedback whatever you want.
+If you have any questions please ask us by commenting.